Northern Norway: Towns

-There are settlements larger than Vardø which are not included in the list as they have not been granted or applied for township (such as Rognan, Løding, Andenes, Setermoen and Skjervøy).
+There are settlements larger than Vardø which are not included in the list as they have not been granted or designated as a town (such as Rognan, Løding, Andenes, Setermoen and Skjervøy).

 Transportation

 Northern Norway, located at the very northern periphery of Europe, has seen great improvements in transportation infrastructure in recent decades.
 The road network connects virtually all villages and towns, the most important roads are the E6, E10, E8.
 Seven road sections in the region are National Tourist Routes in Norway due to their scenic surroundings, from Helgeland in the south to the Varanger Peninsula in the northeast, including two sections of the Norwegian County Road 17.
 Airports with long runways and direct flights to Oslo airport are located in Tromsø, Bodø, Evenes (near Harstad), Alta, Kirkenes and Bardufoss, and there are also directs flights connecting Brønnøysund and Sandnessjøen with Oslo.
 There are smaller airports with regional flights near most towns.
 For Bodø, Fauske, Mo i Rana and Mosjøen the Nordland Line provides railway connection south to Trondheim (and on to Oslo), while Narvik has railway connection east to Sweden (and on to Stockholm).
 The Hurtigruten calls at many ports in the region.
 Goods that are needed in northern Norway are generally freighted by train to Bodø or Narvik, and there reloaded to trucks.
 The freight trains from Oslo to Narvik has the majority of the amount.
 Export of fish and other products use the same trains in the reverse direction.